SomeRandomPerson4/mast/README.md

 # For people more experienced with git/latex

-**Get a copy of dennis.sty, fonts.tex, mathOperators.tex, and tikzMacros.tex from** https://github.com/chennisden/geometryexplorer/tree/gh-pages/texmf/tex/latex.
-It is also highly recommended you get universal.tex.
+**Get a copy of dennis.sty, fonts.sty, mathOperators.sty, tikzMacros.sty, and universal.sty from** https://github.com/chennisden/geometryexplorer/tree/gh-pages/texmf/tex/latex.
+(Update: Universal is now mandatory.)
+I'd recommend you just clone this repo and pull whenever I make an update.

 You need a working knowledge of TeX Live and Git (as well as both of these installed) in order to do this.
 If you want help feel free to DM me (Dennis).
+Please do not use online GitHub just because it seems like the most convenient solution for *now*... it will soon add up and become really annoying to deal with.

 You should clone the repo to start, and pull before any "editing sessions."